MinNyiThatTant/mongodb-knowledge-sharing/README.md

 # mongodb-knowledge-sharing

 <h3>
-This mongodb knowledge sharing is intend to know how it work, if you want to know in detail, go to see
+This mongodb knowledge sharing is intend to know how it work, if you want to know in detail, go to see...
 </h3>

 [mongodb](www.mongodb.com) <= mongodb official website